Kong/kongponents/docs/components/select.md

 ### dropdownFooterTextPosition

-Defaults to `sticky`, but also accepts `static` value should you want text passed through `dropdownFooterText` prop to bi displayed at the bottom of dropdown container after all items.
+Defaults to `sticky`, but also accepts `static` value should you want text passed through `dropdownFooterText` prop to be displayed at the bottom of dropdown container after all items.

 <ClientOnly>
   <KSelect dropdown-footer-text-position="static" dropdown-footer-text="Helpful text in the dropdown." :items="selectItems" />